RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Add the option to enable transparency on maps (marked as experimental).
-Can cause visual glitches when other things with transparency (like hidden minis, or labels) are near the map.
-* Save user preferences per-tabletop.
-* Add user preference: select the colour of the dice they roll.

 ## Plans/TODO

 ### Bugs